 - Does soy allergy increase my or my child's risk of other food allergies?

-If your child is the one with symptoms, also ask your doctor these additional questions:
+If your child is the one with symptoms, ask your doctor these additional questions:

-- What adults should know about this allergy in order to help keep my child safe?
+- What adults should know about this allergy to help keep my child safe?

 - Do you expect my child will outgrow soy allergy?

 - Are my other children at increased risk of soy allergy?
-If yes, are there preventive steps I should take to guard their health?
+If yes, are there preventive steps I can take?

 What to expect from your doctor

-- What symptoms have you or your child been experiencing?
+- What symptoms have you or your child been having?

-- Do these symptoms seem to be getting worse?
+- Do symptoms seem to be getting worse?

 - Have you or your child recently added new foods to your diet?

-- Are you or your child allergic to any other foods?
+- Are you or your child allergic to other foods?

 - Do you have a family history of allergies or asthma?

-- Are you or your child being treated for any other medical conditions?
+- Are you or your child being treated for other medical conditions?

-If your baby or child is the one with symptoms, your doctor also may ask these additional questions:
+If your baby or child is the one with symptoms, your doctor also may ask:

-- Have you recently started feeding a new infant formula?
+- Have you recently started using a new infant formula?

 - Do you or did you breast-feed your child?
 For how long?